 - Teams will submit a report of maximum 4 pages (incl. references) and a ppt presentation of maximum 20 slides.
 These should be submitted by 31 January 2021 by email to email@example.com.
 The report template and instructions for presentation slides can be found under Important Dates.
 The submitted ppt presentation will be presented at the ISEKI-Food Final Virtual Conference 18 February 2021.

 Using a set of pre-defined evaluation criteria, the Advisory Board will evaluate the projects and find the winner on the basis of:

 - The Project: The originality of the project.
 The match of the project to the competition aim.
 The innovativeness and potential exploitability of the project (application to industry and social, economic and environmental impact).
 The group interaction and team work in achieving the project.

-- The Written Report: The clarity and overall quality of the written report (project report template can be downloaded from the bottom of this page).
+- The Written Report: The clarity and overall quality of the written report (project report template can soon be downloaded from the bottom of this page).

 - The PPT Slides: The clarity and overall quality of the submitted ppt presentation.